 Who attends dog shows?

-The judges come from the ranks of breeders, amateur breeder-handlers, pro handlers, and dog club members.
+The dog show judges come from the ranks of breeders, amateur breeder-handlers, pro handlers, and dog club members.
 Many have played all these roles.
 Judges are AKC-approved and licensed, and the club that is sponsoring the dog show selects the judges.
-This year’s AKC National Championship Best in Show judge is Elliot B. Weiss.

 How do dogs get into the dog show?

 Much has already been decided by the time you settle in with your popcorn and beverage of choice.
 During the day at the show, dogs compete for awards within their respective breeds.
 The coveted Best of Breed award entitles a dog to move on to the “group showing” you see on TV.
 Here, an overall winner in each of the AKC’s seven breed groups is determined.
 By the time your feet hit the ottoman, a vast entry has been winnowed down to just one dog of each breed.

 The judge doesn’t compare dogs of different breeds to each other.
 The judge compares each dog to the breed standard of its particular breed.
 The breed standard is a written guide that emphasizes what features make the breed unique and what qualities it must possess to do the job it was created for, including physical characteristics and temperament.
 The AKC “parent club,” the national organization devoted to the breed, writes the standard and the AKC approves it.
 The standard is both the breeder’s “blueprint,” and the instrument by which a judge uses to evaluate a breeder’s work.

 Why are mixed breeds excluded from dog shows?